BCharash/Memora/docs/design-journal.md

 ---

+# 22. Next Development Focus

+The next two major areas are:

+### 22.1 Audio links

+The first planned enhancement is to connect each combined HTML transcript entry with its corresponding original audio.

+The design should preserve the distinction between:

+- the transcript as durable text source material
+- the original audio as the source recording
+- the HTML document as a derived presentation that can optionally connect the two

+The implementation should avoid embedding unnecessary copies of audio when a stable local/reference link is sufficient.
+The exact mechanism will be determined during implementation and testing.

+### 22.2 iPhone file structure

+After audio association, the next major task is to refine the iPhone workflow around Apple's Files model.

+The objective is to determine a practical file/folder structure that works naturally on iPhone/iPad while remaining compatible with the existing desktop workflow.

+The iPhone design should preserve the same conceptual separation:

+- source audio
+- individual transcript files
+- combined outputs
+- optional future audio associations

+The web application's storage layer should absorb the differences between desktop directory handles and iOS file selection/share behavior rather than forcing the rest of the application to become platform-specific.

+Direct iCloud integration remains a later possibility rather than a prerequisite.

 # 22. Current Status

-Memora has progressed beyond the proof-of-concept stage and now has a working desktop transcription and Combine Files workflow.
+Memora has progressed beyond the proof-of-concept stage and has a working desktop transcription and Combine Files workflow.

 The current implementation supports:

-- importing M4A recordings from a source folder
+- importing supported audio files from a source folder
-- extracting recording metadata
+- extracting recording metadata where available
+- preserving Apple Voice Memo recording date/time and UUID when present
 - selecting Whisper models
+- selecting a language and transcription/translation operation
 - saving individual timestamped transcription files
-- recording the Whisper model in both transcript metadata and filenames
+- recording the Whisper model in transcript metadata and filenames
 - a separate **Combine Files** workflow for existing transcript files
 - selecting individual transcript files or all files
 - sorting transcripts by recording date or name
-- generating combined TXT and HTML output
+- generating combined TXT, DOCX, and HTML output
+- choosing a title for combined output and using it for the output filenames
 - selecting the output location, including a `Combined` subfolder
 - filtering duplicate recordings in combined output in favor of the highest available Whisper model
 - adjustable text size in generated HTML
+- desktop support for a broader set of common audio extensions, subject to browser/device codec support
+- a tested iPhone workflow for selecting multiple M4A files and saving generated files through Share → Save to Files

-The current milestone has been committed after testing the Combine Files workflow and its reader/output presentation.
+The Combine Files milestone has been tested and committed.

-The iPhone implementation remains an explicit future development phase.
+The language/operation control refinement is currently being worked on and has not yet been treated as a completed milestone.

+The next planned development steps are **audio links** followed by refinement of the **iPhone file structure/workflow**.

 ---